NikEgert/HomeLab/Documents/Scripting/Backup_Script.md

 # Backup Script with Cron Integration

+During my Homelab journey, I faced the challenge of automating data backups to preserve snapshots effectively.
+To address this, I developed a Python script that seamlessly archives files and integrates with Cron for task scheduling.
+This setup ensures backups are executed periodically without requiring manual intervention.

 ## Overview of the Backup Script

 The Python backup script performs the following tasks: